KaiTries/Introduction-to-Programming-in-Python-An-Interdisciplinary-Approach-Solutions/README.md

-# Introduction to Programming in Python an interdisciplinary approach
+# Introduction to Programming in Python an interdisciplinary approach Solutions
 Hello World,

 I am currently learning python with the book "Introduction to Programming in Python an interdisciplinary approach".